jatcwang/difflicious/docs/docs/docs/BestPracticeAndFAQ.md

 With automatic derivation, the compiler will derive the instances **every time it is needed**.
 This very frequently leads to extremely long compile times which isn't worth the few lines of code it saves you.

+## How is difflicious different from other projects that provides diffs?

+**MUnit**: MUnit's `assertEquals` comes out of the box with diff output for case classes.
+Users do not need to do anything to get the diff output due to its simplicity it isn't really configurable.
+It is a good idea to start with MUnit's `assertEquals` and only use Difflicious when you need its configurability for more complex assertion failures.

+**DiffX**: DiffX is one of the inspirations of this library and Difflicious aims to support all DiffX features/use cases.

+Feature-wise, difflicious has:

+- Better collection diffing: Difflicious allows you to specify how Seq/Set elements are paired for comparison.
+  Pairing also allows you compare Seqs order-independently.
+- Better configurability: Difflicious takes a more "structured" approach to configurability, where Differ of a complex type can still have all its underlying Differs tweaked or even replaced (using `replace`).
+This is handy in some scenarios where you can reuse existing Differs by "swapping" them in and out of a larger Differ.

+DiffX also has fully automatic derivation on by default, which can lead to long compile times.